-COVID-19 Update - 3rd November 2020
+COVID-19 Update - 21st December 2020

 As the .GG and .JE names are important part of Island life, we have long-established risk management and continuity plans in place to ensure that the registry continues with business as usual whatever the circumstance.
 This is also applicable to the role we play as the ‘back-end’ provider for .AS.

 In response to the challenges of COVID-19, our primary task is to ensure continued operations whilst protecting our people.
 So, immediately upon receiving advice from the States of Guernsey's Civil Contingency Authority at the start of the pandemic we closed our offices at Maison Postel to visitors and employees.

 Although our people would be classified as essential workers, we are extremely fortunate in that, with some adaptations, almost all of what we need to do can be done with a distributed team, working from home.
 And of course, we are quite used to using remote working tools, such as Zoom through the work we do with ICANN and CENTR.
 We have cancelled all in-person attendance at overseas and UK events for the indefinite future.